abrensch/brouter/docs/users/android_advanced.md

 within the 60 seconds timout if calculated via the _service interface_.

 To do this, start the BRouter app, select two or more waypoints and then start the route calculation.
-BRouter either reads waypoints from the `import` folder or tries to read waypoints from other map tools if it has the required permission.
-These waypoints are called _Favorites_ in OsmAnd, _POIs_ in Locus or _Waypoints_ in Oruxmaps and allow to associate a location with a name.
+BRouter reads waypoints from the `import` folder `favourites.gpx` file.

 If your waypoint database contains a `from` and `to` waypoint the waypoint selection will be skipped.
 BRouter also uses `via1`, ..., `via9` as via waypoints.

 If a route is calculated, it is stored as `brouter0.gpx`.
-Depending on the waypoint database and permissions BRouter stores the route in `<basedir>/import/tracks` or in the map tool track directory.
+BRouter stores the route in `<basedir>/import/tracks` directory.
 If started once more with identical input, BRouter will store a second route broute1.gpx for the first alternative and so on.

-### Permission issues

-If using the file interface BRouter needs to access the files from other apps.
-Depending on your android version, your BRouter version and location of other apps locations it will be impossible to read or write those files.

 ## Mixed operation: _timeout-free recalculations_